sergeyfarin/pyqt-fit/README.txt

     >>> pyqt_fit.plot1d(result)
     >>> pylab.show()

+PyQt-Fit is a package for regression in Python.
+There are two set of tools: for parametric, or non-parametric regression.

-PyQt-Fit is a package that allows you to define a function defined in a vector manner, and find the parameters that best fit some data.
-It also implement bootstrapping methods (either on the samples or on the residuals) to estimate confidence intervals on the parameter values and/or the fitted functions.
+For the parametric regression, the user can define its own vectorized function (note that a normal function wrappred into numpy's "vectorize" function is perfectly fine here), and find the parameters that best fit some data.
+It also provides bootstrapping methods (either on the samples or on the residuals) to estimate confidence intervals on the parameter values and/or the fitted functions.

+The non-parametric regression can currently be either local constant (i.e. spatial averaging) in nD or local-linear in 1D only.
+There is a version of the bootstrapping adapted to non-parametric regression too.

-The package also provides with four evaluation functions: the plot of residuals vs. the X axis, the plot of normalized residuals vs. the Y axis, the QQ-plot of the residuals and the histogram of the residuals.
-All this can be output to a CSV file, which should be properly labeled for further analysis in your favorite software (including most spreadsheet programs).
+The package also provides with four evaluation of the regression: the plot of residuals vs. the X axis, the plot of normalized residuals vs. the Y axis, the QQ-plot of the residuals and the histogram of the residuals.
+All this can be output to a CSV file for further analysis in your favorite software (including most spreadsheet programs).